What are the most important things to know about Kaletra?

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
-Kaletra oral solution contains alcohol and propylene glycol.
-Do not take Kaletra oral solution during pregnancy because there is no safe level of alcohol exposure during pregnancy.
+You should not take Kaletra oral solution during pregnancy.
+Kaletra oral solution contains alcohol and propylene glycol, and there is no safe level of alcohol exposure during pregnancy.
+Kaletra tablets should not be taken on a once daily dosing schedule during pregnancy.
 Talk to your health care provider about the risks and benefits of taking Kaletra during pregnancy.
+For more information on the use of Kaletra during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (particularly St. John's wort) you are taking or plan to take.
 Kaletra may affect the way other medicines or products work, and other medicines or products may affect how Kaletra works.
 Taking Kaletra together with certain medicines or products may cause serious, life-threatening side effects.